-Schmitt Dental offers teeth whitening in Brentwood, TN and Clarksville, TN
+Schmitt Dental offers teeth whitening in Clarksville, TN

 Unless you have interior staining from tetracycline or tooth trauma, most teeth are stained in the enamel layer.
 This is because the enamel is somewhat porous, so drinking coffee or red wine or eating raspberries allows some of the color to enter the enamel.
 This isn’t unlike a shirt acquiring a stain.
 When we place the hydrogen peroxide gel onto your teeth it acts in a similar way to laundry detergent.
 It also penetrates the enamel and breaks up the stain into tiny pieces that are then washed away.